trueos/trueos-docs/trueos-handbook/introduction.rst

 * A TrueOS® installation installs the Lumina Desktop.
 Additional window managers can be installed using :ref:`AppCafe®`.

-* The :ref:`SysAdm™ Client` and server has replaced the :ref:`Control Panel`.
-Most of the utilities that were in the :ref:`Control Panel` have been rewritten to use the SysAdm™ middleware.
+* The :ref:`SysAdm™ Client` and server has replaced Control Panel.
+  Most of the utilities that were in the Control Panel have been rewritten to use the SysAdm™ middleware.
 Under the hood, SysAdm™ provides REST and WebSocket APIs for securely managing local and remote FreeBSD and TrueOS® systems.

-  The following utilities have been converted to the SysAdm™ API and are available in the :ref:`SysAdm™ client`: :ref:`AppCafe®`, :ref:`Update Manager`, :ref:`Boot Environment Manager`, :ref:`Life Preserver`, :ref:`Firewall Manager`, :ref:`User Manager`,
+* The following utilities have been converted to the SysAdm™ API and are available in the :ref:`SysAdm™ client`: :ref:`AppCafe®`, :ref:`Update Manager`, :ref:`Boot Environment Manager`, :ref:`Life Preserver`, :ref:`Firewall Manager`, :ref:`User Manager`,